Tuscarora people: Unrecognized groups in North Carolina

 Tuscarora Nation officials in New York dispute claims that anyone in North Carolina has continuity as a tribe with the Tuscarora.
-In the spring of 1973 students from NC State and members of the local Tuscarora people staged a protest seeking "federal and state recognition of the autonomous bands of the Tuscarora Nation of North Carolina, the right to run their own school systems, and better job opportunities for Native American communities."
+In the spring of 1973 students from NC State University and members of the local Tuscarora people staged a protest seeking "federal and state recognition of the autonomous bands of the Tuscarora Nation of North Carolina, the right to run their own school systems, and better job opportunities for Native American communities."
 The protest involved a 100 mi walk from Pembroke, North Carolina to the State Capitol in Raleigh.

 The Tuscarora Nation of New York says that the great majority of the tribe moved north to New York.
-New York leaders consider any individuals remaining in North Carolina as no longer having tribal status, although they might possibly have some Tuscarora ancestry.
+New York leaders consider any individuals remaining in North Carolina as no longer having tribal status, although they might have some Tuscarora ancestry.
+Researcher Andre Kearns states some descendants of the early free African-American Cumbo family later adopted Native American identity, self-identifying as Tuscarora.